 So, what is it, exactly?
 Conversational AI refers to any technology that can mimic human conversational interactions, drawing upon machine learning and natural language processing (more on these later) to recognize your speech and text.
 Once it has interpreted what you’ve said and what you mean, it has the ability to respond in kind.

 Any search engine results page can give you a textbook definition for conversational AI, but what they might not tell you is how much the industry is growing.
-The conversational AI platform market is expected to be worth more than $17 billion by 2025, growing by roughly 30% a year until then.
+The conversational AI platform market is expected to be worth more than $17 billion by 2025, growing by roughly 30% each year until then.
 We'd like you to remember this stat for now.

 That’s why now is a good time to get ahead of the game and learn the ins and outs of conversational AI.